Skip to content

 target_status string Status of the called service, ok/error

-count int Number of calls within each minute
+count int Number of calls per minute

 TSM::`*`:(first(source_service) as source_service,